MugiDEV/FinerMining/README.md

-# ChromaHud
+# Finermining

-ChromaHud, also know as Cheeto includes many Skyblock QOL features such as Secret Aura, Fairy Soul Aura, many Dungeon related features, macros, and more!
+FinerMods, or FinerFarming includes many Skyblock QOL features for mining such as Auto mine, Nuke and more!

 How to use?
 - Press the windows key, and r at the same time